-When it comes to mobile web design, responsive design is a key consideration.
-This is a particular style of web design that allows the website itself to respond to the changes and stipulations of device screen size and resolution.
-And this results in a great user experience for any potential client or customer.
+Responsive design is a crucial consideration for companies and businesses online.
+This is a particular style of web design that allows the website itself to respond to the changes and stipulations of device screen size and resolution, to ensure the best possible user experience.
 But responsive design can also help your Search Engine Optimization (SEO) too, especially since the introduction of the Mobile First Update by search engine giant Google.
 So how can responsive mobile design improve SEO?
 And how can you ensure your website attracts the most organic traffic possible?
 Well, here at Pumpkin Web Design, we are Preston’s leading web design and web marketing professionals.
 We provide valuable web design, SEO, and marketing solutions to a range of clients, across the North West, including Southport and Wigan, as well as Manchester.
 As a result, we have produced this guide to the links between responsive design and positive SEO practices.

 What is responsive web design?